School-of-Solana/program-HZNPrince/PROJECT_DESCRIPTION.md

 Testing was performed using Anchor and the Switchboard Test Context to simulate Oracle responses locally.

 Happy Path Tests:
 End-to-End Flow:
 User places a bet.
 Simulate Switchboard Oracle fulfilling the request (Mock Callback).
 Verify consume_randomness executes successfully.
 Assert Vault balance decreased and User balance increased (for a win).
 Vault Funding: Verify the vault can be initialized and funded by the admin.

 Unhappy Path Tests:
 Unauthorized Callback: Attempting to call consume_randomness with a wallet that is not the Switchboard Program (should fail).
 Vault Insolvency: Betting more than the Vault holds.
 Active Bet Block: Attempting to place a second bet while waiting for the first callback.

-Running Tests
-We use the standard Anchor test runner, often requiring a local Switchboard environment or mocks.

-Bash

-# Install dependencies

-yarn install

-# Run tests

-anchor test
-Additional Notes for Evaluators
-Switchboard Devnet: The program is configured for the Switchboard Devnet Queue.

-Latency: Results typically settle within 1-3 seconds depending on the Oracle response time.